Traceability & certification learning portal

 - What are the production conditions? (chemicals used; waste management; human rights)

-Auditing firms visit companies – like XD Connects and our suppliers – to test their compliance to the requirements.
-They are not part of the certification institution but are trained to audit according to their standards.
+Auditing firms visit companies – like XD Connects and our suppliers – to test their compliance to the requirements, or their products are tested by accredited institutions.
+They are not part of the standard-setting institution but are trained to audit according to their standards.

-When a company passes their audit they can make claims about certified products.
-When you buy a product with a certification claim, it means that all companies in that supply chain have been audited and are certified for that product / its materials.
+When a company passes their audit or test they can make claims about the certified products.
+When you buy a product with a certification claim, it means that all companies in the supply chain of that product have been audited and are certified for that product / its materials.

 |GRS & RCS||GRS and RCS both aim to increase the use of recycled materials in products.
 The GRS has two additional objectives, namely (1) improve social and environmental conditions in production and (2) achieve a higher percentage of recycled content in products.|